A stochastic model for cell adhesion to the vascular wall: Introduction

-In \cite{hammer_apte,hammer_lauffenburger}, a simulation model was considered to describe the interplay between hydrodynamic transport and specific adhesion.
-In these works, the leukocyte is modeled as a hard sphere covered with receptors moving above a planar ligand-bearing wall.
-The ligand-receptor binding follows a chemical kinetic dynamics according to Bell's law, \cite{bell}.
+In the works by \cite{hammer_lauffenburger,hammer_apte}, the authors used a numerical model to describe the interplay between hydrodynamic transport and adhesion.
+In these works, the cell is modeled as a receptor-bearing hard sphere that interacts with a planar ligand-bearing wall.
+The ligand-receptor binding follows a chemical kinetic dynamics according to Bell's law, \citep{bell}.
 Bonds then exert elastic forces on the sphere while the linear shear flow exerts both hydrodynamic force and torque.
-In \cite{korn}, the Brownian motion of the sphere is taken into account in order to model the spatial receptor-ligand encountering in more details.
-Algorithms are given that allow to numerically simulate the cell motion as well as the formation and rupture of bonds between receptors and ligands.
-The strength of these models is to numerically study the influence of bonds which have formed between receptors and ligands, but easily rupture in response to force, on the motion of the sphere.
+In the PhD thesis of \cite{korn}, the Brownian motion of the sphere is taken into account in order to model the spatial receptor-ligand encountering more precisely.
+These models allow the numerical study of the influence of weak bonds on the motion of the sphere.
+More recently, other mechanical models were built to describe more precisely the hydrodynamic forces exerted on the cell \citep{reboux2007bond,efremov2011bistability,li2018rolling}.
+These works justify a bistable behaviour between either cell release and rolling, or between cell arrest and rolling.